andrelohmann/vagrant-odoo_development/README.md

 #### plugins

-the vagrant machines depends on the following vagrant plugin.
+The vagrant machines depends on the following vagrant plugins.

 ```
 vagrant plugin install vagrant-vbguest
 vagrant plugin install vagrant-hostmanager
 ```

-this pluin should get installed automatically on a "vagrant up", if that fails anyways, please manually install the plugin by entering the command
+These plugins should get installed automatically on a "vagrant up", if that fails anyways, please manually install the plugins by entering the commands.

 ## usage

 ### upstart

-  * clone the repo and change to the directory
+  * Clone the repo and change to the directory
-  * copy config.yml.example to config.yml and set your custom configurations
+  * Copy config.yml.example to config.yml and set your custom configurations
-  * copy ansible_vagrant/custom_vars.yml.example to ansible_vagrant/custom_vars.yml and set your custom vars
+  * Copy ansible_vagrant/custom_vars.yml.example to ansible_vagrant/custom_vars.yml and set your custom vars
-  * run the machine
+  * Run the machine

 ```
 vagrant up
 ```

+Vagrant installs odoo 13.0 fro source and initializes the database with a set of demo data.

 ### Browse